Stand Watie: Early life

-The Indian Territory
+Indian Territory

 In 1835, Watie, his family, and many other Cherokee emigrated to Indian Territory (present-day Oklahoma).
 They joined some Cherokee who had relocated as early as the 1820s and were known as the "Old Settlers".
 Those Cherokee who remained on tribal lands in the East were rounded up and forcibly removed by the U.S. government in 1838.
 Their journey became known as the "Trail of Tears," as 4,000 people died.

 After removal, members of the Cherokee government carried out sentences against Treaty Party men for execution; their giving up tribal lands was a "blood" or capital offense under Cherokee law.
 Stand Watie, his brother Elias Boudinot, their uncle Major Ridge and cousin John Ridge, along with several other Treaty Party men, were all sentenced to death on June 22, 1839; only Stand Watie survived.
 He arranged for his brother Elias' children to be sent for their safety and education to their mother's family in Connecticut; their mother Harriet had died in 1836 before the migration.

 In 1842, Watie encountered James Foreman, whom he recognized as one of his uncle's executioners, and killed him.
 This was part of the post-Removal violence within the tribe, which was close to civil war for years.
 Ross supporters executed Stand's brother Thomas Watie in 1845.

 In the 1850s, Stand Watie was tried in Arkansas for the murder of Foreman; he was acquitted on the grounds of self-defense.
-His nephew Elias C. Boudinot, who had returned to the West and become a lawyer, defended him.
+His nephew E. C. Boudinot, who had returned to the West and become a lawyer, defended him.